 It might be the case that the menu of the day can reflect the theme as well.
 Perhaps the characters within the theme you’re running with have some particular favorite foods.
-Your theme might be linked to a country as well, and you can look at imported foods and buy Canadian chips and snacks to satisfy the theming that way.
+Your theme might be linked to a country as well, and you can look at imported foods or bulk candy deals; and buy Canadian chips and snacks to satisfy the theming that way.
 Aside from being an even better way to bring the theme to life, new snacks are always exciting in and of themselves.

 If you want a theme to work well, the guests can contribute to its success as well.
 A costume party is a surefire way to make the party a lot more memorable.
 However, if you’re doing that, you will want to keep the theme broad and give parents plenty of notice.
 The less time you give them and the more specific the theme, the more difficult they are likely to find it to find a costume that’s going to match the theme in time for the party.

 Custom-printed invitations can help you reinforce the theme even more, ensuring that other parents and kids know what to expect while building up anticipation for the theme.
 Printing out other little-themed goodies, like banners and menus, can help reinforce this theme at every turn.